isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    The Renaissance Men impressed the judges with their presentation by encouraging green energy usage while EV adoption is in its infancy in the coming years through surge based pricing.
+    The Renaissance Men impressed the judges with their presentation by encouraging green energy usage through surge based pricing and a flexible EV charging scheme.
 </div>

 <br/>